Publish private usage specs for your libraries

 }

-Note: you currently will only find 1 version per Major version in tessl search .
-If you make major changes, don't forget to bump the Major version.
+Note: you currently will only find 1 version per major version in tessl search .
+If you make major changes, don't forget to bump the major version.

-Archive and unpublish a private usage spec
+Archive or unpublish a private usage spec

 To remove a usage spec from search results without deleting it, archive it with: